AthanasiusOfAlex/logic-intro-textbook/03-definition-of-logic-en.md

 You will often see a science described using a formula such as the following: “Science *S* studies entity *E* inasmuch as it has property *X*.”
 For example, “Metaphysics is the study of entities (*ens*) inasmuch as they *are* (*qua ens*),” or, “Biology is the study of living things inasmuch as they have bodily life.”
 This is simply a short way to define a science in terms of its material object (entity *E*) and formal object *quod* (“inasmuch as it has property *X*”).

 One final observation: there is *one* object of a given faculty or *habitus*.
-The language that we have used here might give the impression that there are three objects, but in reality these are three *aspects* of a single object: the things that we have identified as referred to the faculty.
+The language that we have used here might give the impression that there are three objects, but in reality these are three *aspects* of a single object: the things that we have identified as referred to the faculty or *habitus*.
 Thus, to reiterate, these things are *materially speaking* some sort of entity (real or in our reason alone, as we will see) and we call them the *material object*.
 Formally speaking there is some specific *aspect* that refers these entities to the faculty or *habitus*, which we call the *formal object quod*.
 Finally, there is a means that permits the referral to take place, which we call the *formal object quo*.

 ## The Material Object of Logic